Pratik4230/devflix/README.md

 # Devflix Backend

 Welcome to the **Devflix** backend repository!
 This backend, built on Node.js and Express, powers the core features of Devflix, a video streaming platform with functionalities similar to YouTube, designed especially for developers.
-It includes features like user authentication, video uploads, playlists, comments, likes, and watch history.
+It includes features like user authentication, video uploads, playlists, comments, likes, and many more.

 ---